nidhaloff/simple_logging/README.md

 `self.logger.setLevel(logging.DEBUG)    # this will override the INFO value in the Config File and then you can log also debug statements in your code`

-> Note: the default value was INFO and not DEBUG because DEBUG will print all the automated statements which will be printed from RabbitMQ
-> and that's annoying to see many logs than the essential ones. that's why the default value was INFO and not DEBUG but as described here,
-> the value can be ovveriden, so every Developer should be able to customize his Logger as he wants.
+> the Level value can be ovveriden, so every Developer should be able to customize his Logger as he wants.